frostmar/smartthings-broadlink-edge/README.md

 ## Use
 1. Install the driver to your SmartThings account.
 Either:
    1. Use the source here to compile your own driver
    1. Use invite url https://bestow-regional.api.smartthings.com/invite/Pw2D66Qadbj3 to add `frostmar Shared Drivers` channel to your hub; from the list of available drivers install driver `Broadlink Remote`
+      ⚠️ Be aware there's no guarantee the driver from this channel will remain working for you!
 2. In your SmartThings mobile app, `Add a device` → `Scan` A `Broadlink Remote` device will immediately be created (if a supported Broadlink IR remote is found on the local network) This is a parent device, use it's options to learn and display a remote code, and to create one or more "Virtual remote" devices to send remote codes.